Hair Schools in Virginia

 Continuing education required

 Once you reach this goal, you will need to be mindful of the renewal process.
 Currently, cosmetology license holders in Virginia must renew their license every two years.
 The deadline will match the original date of issue, and will cost $105.

 To become a hair designer in Virginia and start building your career, you have to follow the licensing requirements determined by the Virginia Board for Barbers and Cosmetology.
 Hair designers must have a cosmetology license.
 While attending an approved cosmetology program, you must get at least 1,500 hours of training.
 After passing the Board's required tests, you can get your license.
 Salaries in Virginia tend to be higher than the national average, which is excellent for you as a Virginia hair designer!
-Hair designers in this state earn an average salary of $28,000 per year, according to O*Net.
-This is almost $5,000 higher than the national average (O*Net, 2013).
+Hair designers in this state earn an average salary of $26,510 per year, according to O*Net.
 Job growth in this state is fairly stable.
-In the years between 2012 and 2022, O*Net expects an 11% increase in job openings.
-On average, this is predicted to lead to 750 new jobs per year (O*Net, 2012).
+In the years between 2016 and 2026, O*Net expects an 11% increase in job openings.